 We receive endless reports from artists of how having a recording of their work has changed their life.
 Black Street Family is a large, and once feared, street gang comprising many musicians.
 We have recorded three albums for them and now they say people come and sit with them and even respect their talent.
 This has had the knock on effect of turning Black Street members away from violence and crime.
 “We have a different reputation now and we have to live up to that.”

 Komba had his hand blown off when he was five years old.
 His mother could not look after him so he left his village and headed for Freetown where he lived on the streets.
-Now 22 years old he heard about WAYout and wandered into the studio one day.
 A shy young man always trying to hide his missing hand.
 He recorded two tracks including “Diamond Briefcase” and with CD in hand he went home to Kono to see his mother for the first time.
 Being able to show her he was capable of doing something gave him the courage to go home.
 His track “Diamond Briefcase” won a local hip hop competition.
 He is now recording an album.
 There are many similar stories to Komba’s.
 Having something that you created inspires confidence and a sense of self worth and generates respect in others.

 Live music had all but died out in Sierra Leone during the conflict and, with it, the ability to record live sounds.
 WAYout is one of few studios able to record instruments well and we have recently been bringing together traditional musicians with younger ones and fusing the two styles.